-- 7 This Security Target Lite is conformant to parts 2 and 3 of the Common Criteria, V2.2, as follows: - Part 2 conformant: the security functional requirements are based on those identified in part 2 of the Common Criteria. - Part 3 conformant: the security assurance requirements are in the form of an EAL (assurance package) that is based upon assurance components in part 3 of the Common Criteria.
+- 7 This Security Target Lite is conformant to parts 2 and 3 of the Common Criteria, V2.2, as follows: - Part 2 conformant: the security functional requirements are based on those identified in part 2 of the Common Criteria. - Part 3 conformant: the security assurance requirements are in the form of an EAL (assurance package) the components package and augmentation are defined in part 3 of the Common Criteria. - The purpose of this document is to satisfy the Common Criteria (CC) requirements for a Security Target Lite; in particular, to specify the security requirements and functions, and the assurance requirements and measures, in accordance with Protection Profile PP/9806, Smartcard Integrated Circuit V2.0.